Efficient End-to-end Language Model Fine-tuning on Graphs: Methodology

 This two-pipeline neighbor decoupling approach offers two significant benefits.
 First, it completely resolves the encoding redundancy problem, as the encoding times of each node in each epoch are controlled by the batch size used in the second pipeline.
-For instance, if two pipeline takes the same batch size, each node feature only needs to be encoded by LLM twice, which significantly reduces the computation cost.
-Second, the memory cost will be significantly reduced since the first pipeline that involves back-propagation training only needs to process target nodes without worrying about the neighbor explosion, which is the key to LLM fine-tuning.
+For instance, if two pipelines take the same batch size, each node feature only needs to be encoded by LM twice, which significantly reduces the computation cost.
+Second and more importantly, the memory cost will be significantly reduced since the first pipeline that involves back-propagation training only needs to process target nodes, which are significantly fewer than neighbor nodes.
+Consequently, the majority of nodes within the mini-batch—the neighbor nodes, which lead to neighbor explosion—need not be a concern.
+This is the key to achieve LM+GNN end-to-end fine-tuning.